The British Council is promoting the teaching and learning of the Chinese language and culture in Northern Ireland.

 Current opportunities in Northern Ireland include:

-Secondary schools from across Northern Ireland are invited to take part in the HSBC / British Council Mandarin Chinese Speaking Competition – with the Northern Ireland final taking place at The MAC, Belfast on November 28.
+Post-primary schools from across Northern Ireland took part in the Belfast heat of the HSBC / British Council Mandarin Chinese Speaking Competition at The MAC, Belfast on November 27 2018.

 The winners of the Northern Ireland heat - Thornhill College, Foyle College and Rathmore Grammar - went through to the UK-wide final at the British Museum, London on 6 February 2019 – with Eve Flood, from Thornill College and Patrick Murray from Rathmore Grammar, taking first and second respectively in the Beginners Category.

 The Belfast heat was kindly supported by the Confucius Institute at Ulster University.